umbraco/UmbracoDocs/13/umbraco-cms/tutorials/custom-error-page.md

 The current implementation of XPath is suboptimal, marked as obsolete, and scheduled for removal in Umbraco 14.
 The replacement for ContentXPath is [IContentLastChanceFinder](../implementation/custom-routing/README.md#last-chance-icontentfinder).

-If you have implemented XPath in previous versions and upgraded to v13 you might encounter some issues with XPath.
-This article will be updated when we have more details to know how the article should be updated.
+If you have implemented XPath in previous versions and upgraded to v13 you might encounter issues with XPath.
+This article will be updated when we have more details on how the article should be updated.

 {% endhint %}